During a national crisis event, like the COVID-19 outbreak, living in the Washington D.C. region has its perks, and it has its downsides.

 In the past few days, I’ve followed first-person accounts on Twitter and other news outlets of Italians and even some Americans currently quarantined in their cities and homes.
 I’ve learned that quarantine doesn’t mean you can’t go outside.
 In fact, walks outside are encouraged to break up the day and mitigate cabin fever (TikTok also seems to be lightening the mood for those stuck at home).
 Until yesterday, Italians were still able to shop at stores and have some meals in restaurants; and while most stores and restaurants are now closed, grocery stores and pharmacies remain open.
 Here in the States, certain religious groups, like the Episcopal Dioceses of Washington D.C. and Virginia and the Roman Catholic Archdiocese of Seattle, have cancelled religious services for a period of time.

 Of course, we can’t know what restrictions our local or federal governments, religious leaders, or other institutions might suggest, but if we were to move into a quarantine situation, this is all still helpful information for getting a sense of what it might look like.
-I for one am glad to know I’ll be able to breathe in the spring weather from time to time (while keeping appropriate social distance to prevent germ spreading), and as a religious person, I’ll be sure to embrace opportunities of worship now, so long as I’m not sick and our church hasn’t cancelled services.
+I, for one, am glad to know I’ll be able to breathe in the spring weather from time to time (while keeping appropriate social distance to prevent germ spreading), and as a religious person, I’ll be sure to embrace opportunities of worship now, so long as I’m not sick and our church hasn’t cancelled services.

-But as with all trending topics, I’ve reached a point where just about the only thing I’m seeing in my feed is information about COVID-19.
+But as with all trending topics, I’ve reached a point where just about the only thing I see in my feed is information about COVID-19.
 And if it’s all I’m reading about, then it’s about all I’m thinking about.
-You can imagine my surprise when I find myself encountering other things are going on in the world still—like a picture of fun dress-up day at my niece’s school, or that Harvey Weinstein was sentenced to 23 years in prison yesterday, or even a friend’s emotion about her personal life that has nothing to do with “social distancing” and COVID-19.
+You can imagine my surprise when I find myself encountering other things are going on in the world still—like a picture of a fun dress-up day at my niece’s school, or that Harvey Weinstein was sentenced to 23 years in prison yesterday, or even a friend’s emotion about her personal life that has nothing to do with “social distancing” and COVID-19.

 Indeed, I hit a point last night when I realized the social media vortex had sucked me in.
 What I was seeing on Twitter had been magnified in my already slightly anxious mind.
 The combination of the two—anxiety and social media—were fueling my panic (and I imagine might be fueling the panic of others, too).